narrietal/Fast-ULCNet/README.md

 python unit_tests/unit_test_tensorflow_torch.py
 ```

-## Work in progress
+## To do list
-- Fast-ULCNet Pytorch implementation
+- [x] Fast-ULCNet Pytorch implementation
-- Python package of Comfi-FastGRNN for both Tensorflow and Pytorch
+- [ ] Python package of Comfi-FastGRNN for both Tensorflow and Pytorch

 ## Citation
 If you use Fast-ULCNet to inspire your research, please cite the paper: (TBD)